 Students are awarded a certificate under the requirements of the most current catalog at the time they enter Bethel for the last time.
-Any substitutions are determined by the College of Adult & Professional Studies.
+Any substitutions for the catalog requirements must be reviewed and approved by the program director and the dean over a certificate program.